sundarum10/sundarum10/README.md

 - 👋 Hi, I’m Sundar Udayagiri
 - 👀 I’m interested in Developing Softwares
-- 🌱 I’m currently learning Backend Technologies with java and JavaScript
+- 🌱 I’m currently learning Backend Technologies with Python and Java
 - 📫 Can reach me on
             -   +91 6362807336
             -   udayagirisundar10@gmail.com